NASA-PDS/validate/README.md

 Join our mailing list!
 Send an email to pds-validate-users+subscribe@groups.io to subscribe.

 # Documentation
 The [documentation for the latest release of the Validate Tool, including release notes, installation and operation of the software are online](https://NASA-PDS.github.io/validate/).
-If you would like to get the latest documentation, including any updates since the last release, you can execute the "mvn site:run" command and view the documentation locally at http://localhost:8080.
+If you would like to get the latest documentation, including any updates since the last release, you can execute the `mvn site:run` command and view the documentation locally at http://localhost:8080.

 # Build
 The software can be compiled and built with the "mvn compile" command but in order